yal103/league_of_legends_analysis/README.md

 Comparing this with our original distributions, we can see that the distribution of our normalized vision quantities are now approximately Normal, which is more suited for analyses.

+### Bivariate Analysis

+We performed a bivariate analysis on a team's vision score per minute among the result of the match for the team.
+The boxplots below visualize this:

+<iframe
+  src="assets/boxplot.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>

+From the plots comparing the overall average (per-minute) team vision score, we can see that winning teams tend to have a higher median vision score per minute and a slightly higher overall distribution.
+This suggests that stronger vision control is associated with a higher chance of winning.
+This will motivate our later hypothesis test comparing vision between winning and losing teams.

+We also look at how win rates compare depending on what side a team plays on (`Blue` or `Red`).

+<iframe
+  src="assets/win_rate.html"
+  width="800"
+  height="450"
+  frameborder="0"
+></iframe>

+Teams on the Blue side tend to win more often than teams on the Red side, indicating a built-in side advantage in professional play.
+This is probably due to the draft order and map layout of the game (especially) since the map is not symmetric.
+This is why games in professional matches are best-of-3 or best-of-5, with teams switching sides each game to balance the side advantage.
+Therefore, it's important to include side as a feature in our predictive modeling later.

 ## Assessment of Missingness